-- 2.3.1 At the Writing Stage, the Coursework Supervisor should continually monitor the progress of the candidates to ensure that the candidate's work is on schedule. - 2.3.2 The Coursework Supervisor may provide feedback on the Research Project only during the scheduled conference sessions.
-The Coursework Supervisor must ensure that the candidate does his/her own independent thinking and is fully responsible for developing the arguments and essay structure, and sourcing of information.
+- 2.3.1 At the Writing Stage, the Coursework Supervisor should continually monitor candidates' progress to ensure that the candidates' work is on schedule. - 2.3.2 The Coursework Supervisor may provide feedback on the Research Project only during the scheduled conference sessions.
+The Coursework Supervisor must ensure that the candidate does his/her own independent thinking and is fully responsible for developing the arguments and essay structure, and for the sourcing of information.

 - 2.3.3 The Coursework Supervisor may have up to three conferences with the candidate.
-The first two conferences are compulsory while the third conference is optional. - (a) First conference (compulsory): this must be conducted as soon as the candidate is ready with the first draft, latest by mid-May.
-The Coursework Supervisor will not be required to complete the Record of Guidance (Appendix C). - (b) Second conference (compulsory): this must be conducted latest by mid-July.
-The Coursework Supervisor will be required to complete the Record of Guidance (Appendix C) giving details of key points of guidance provided during the conference.
-This will aid examiners in evaluating the candidate's work. - (c) Third conference (optional): this, if needed, must be conducted latest by mid-August.
-The Coursework Supervisor will be required to complete the Record of Guidance (Appendix C), giving details of why this conference is needed, as well as key points of guidance provided during this conference.
-The third conference can be conducted: - at the request of a candidate, or - should the Coursework Supervisor feel that a candidate would benefit from a third conference, he/she may suggest it to the candidate.
-However, it should be the candidate's decision to take up the suggestion. - 2.3.4 There is no time limit on the duration of each conference, as the length of time required will depend on each candidate's needs.
-However, a conference should take place in one sitting within a day. - 2.3.5 The Coursework Supervisor may accept a draft of a candidate's work in advance to be used for discussion during a conference, but the Coursework Supervisor should not give any written feedback on the work submitted. - 2.3.6 It should be noted that the nature and extent of guidance given during the conferences may be taken into consideration during the marking of the candidate's work. - 2.3.7 All completed Record of Guidance (Appendix C) forms must carry the Coursework Supervisor's signature and date.
-The candidate should be given the opportunity to see what has been noted down on the forms and should sign their acknowledgement of the guidance given. - 2.3.8 All completed Record of Guidance (Appendix C) forms must be submitted with the candidates' Research Project.
+The first two conferences are compulsory, while the third conference is optional. - (a) First conference (compulsory): this must be conducted as soon as the candidate is ready with the first draft, by mid-May at the latest.
+The Coursework Supervisor is not required to complete the Record of Guidance (provided by SEAB). - (b) Second conference (compulsory): this must be conducted by mid-July at the latest.
+The Coursework Supervisor is required to complete the Record of Guidance (provided by SEAB), giving details of key points of guidance provided during the conference.
+This will aid Examiners in evaluating the candidate's work. - (c) Third conference (optional): this, if needed, must be conducted by mid-August at the latest.
+The Coursework Supervisor is required to complete the Record of Guidance (provided by SEAB), giving details of why this conference is needed, as well as key points of guidance provided during this conference.
+The third conference can be conducted: - at the request of a candidate, or - at the suggestion of the Coursework Supervisor, should he/she feel that a candidate would benefit from a third conference.
+However, it should be the candidate's decision whether or not to take up the suggestion. - 2.3.4 There is no time limit on the duration of each conference, as the length of time required will depend on each candidate's needs.
+However, a conference should take place in one sitting within a day. - 2.3.5 The Coursework Supervisor may accept a draft of a candidate's work in advance to be used for discussion during a conference, but the Coursework Supervisor should not give any written feedback on the work submitted. - 2.3.6 It should be noted that the nature and extent of guidance given during the conferences may be taken into consideration during the marking of the candidate's work. - 2.3.7 All completed Record of Guidance forms must carry the Coursework Supervisor's signature and date.
+The candidate should be given the opportunity to see what has been noted down on the forms and should sign to acknowledge the guidance given. - 2.3.8 All completed Record of Guidance forms must be submitted with the Research Project.